LiamAkkerman/MSE222-Ball-Roller/README.md

 # MSE222 Ball Roller

 This is our project for MSE222.
-Our objective is make a track that a ball rolls down in the shortest amount of time. edit edit
+Our objective is make a track that a ball rolls down in the shortest amount of time. \\
+Run general_test.m for results.
+Takes about 1 minute on most machines. \\